Co-Curriculum

 Co-Curriculum Management

-A faculty coordinator (Dr. Aline Bou Maroun) oversees the co-curriculum with the support of an academic assistant.
-The coordinator reports to the Associate Dean for Academic Affairs.
-CCAs are organized with a select student group including student societies, office of student affairs, school’s events and experiential education committees, and OCE.
+A faculty coordinator (Dr. Aline Bou Maroun) oversees the co-curriculum with the support of an academic assistant (Mrs. Sarah El Hawa).
+The coordinator reports to the Associate Dean for Academic Affairs (Dr. Roy Kanbar).
+CCAs are organized in coordination with the students’ co-curricular committee, student societies, office of student affairs, office of experiential and residency programs, and school’s events and well-being committee.